 never more horribly than in the last century, the age of mass education and

-scientific enlightenment - and two world wars culminating in nuclear warheads.
+scientific enlightenment - and two world wars culminating in nuclear attacks on

 economy in which defence budgets play a huge role.
 We have become so used to